Hypothetical setting of the Book of Mormon: Hemispheric setting

 By 1834, the "narrow neck of land" was being identified with the Isthmus of Panama (then called the Isthmus of Darien).

 George F. Weston, MAP OF ANCIENT AMERICA [:] LECTURE SIZE.
 Independence, Missouri: [Herald Publishing House?], 1899.
 Depicts a hemispheric model of Book of Mormon lands.
 Image courtesy of Boston Rare Maps.

 The "Hemispheric" or "Two-Continent" model proposes that Book of Mormon lands stretch many thousands of miles over much of South and North America.
 Traditionally, the “narrow neck of land” that divides the “land north” from the “land south”, in this model, is said to be the Isthmus of Darien in Panama.

 Statements made by Joseph Smith throughout his life promote a hemispheric view.
 Additionally, Smith (or in some cases, perhaps his close associates) publicly stated support for Book of Mormon lands in areas as far-flung as the Great Lakes region of North America, Mesoamerica, and Chile in South America.
-The idea that Lehi landed on the coast of temperate Chile, (Note: Coon notes that Pratt's landing cite at Valparaiso, Chile is essentially the same latitude as proposed in the Williams document (~33 deg.
+The idea that Lehi landed on the coast of temperate Chile, (Note: Coon notes that Pratt's landing cite at Valparaíso, Chile is essentially the same latitude as proposed in the Williams document (~33 deg.
 South Latitude).
 Placing Lehi's landing site as far south of the equator as Jerusalem is north would presumably allow seeds brought from Jerusalem to thrive in the New World.
 Coon however, challenges the logic of this argument as well as the "extreme" Indian and Pacific Ocean crossing.) thousand of miles south of Panama's narrow neck, and that tropical Colombia's thousand mile long Magdalena River is the River Sidon, were presented by church scholars as mainstream, majority views in the LDS community through the 20th century.
 Until the late-twentieth century, most adherents of the Latter Day Saint movement who affirmed Book of Mormon historicity believed the people described in the Book of Mormon text were the exclusive ancestors of all indigenous peoples in the Americas.

 One of the earliest advocates of a hemispheric setting was Orson Pratt, who as early as 1832 publicly promoted the idea that Lehi "crossed the water into South America".
 Pratt never attributed his geography (or one like it) to Joseph Smith.
 Pratt's geographic views were published in the 1879 edition of the Book of Mormon but retracted from later editions.

 Strongly influenced by John Lloyd Stephens's 1841 bestseller, Incidents of Travel in Central America, Parley Pratt set various Book of Mormon lands (including, apparently, the narrow neck) farther north and west of Panama.
 Prior to the influence of John Lloyd Stephens's popular book, some church members placed the southernmost Nephite land of Manti—well within the boundaries of United States territory.